gslab-econ/template/README.md

   - Under **Merge button**, deselect "Allow merge commits" and ensure that "Allow squash merging" is selected.

 5. Initialise the new repository with the template
-  - Download `gslab-econ/admin/issues/33/template_maker_2.sh` to the location in which you wish to place your new repository.
+  - Clone the template repository to the local directory where you would like to store the new directory.
-  - At the command line, set your working directory to that containing `template_maker_2.sh` and then enter the command `source template_maker_2.sh`; this will initialise your repository.
-If you encounter an error, try this steop again, replacing `gslab-econ/admin/issues/33/template_maker_2.sh` with `gslab-econ/admin/issues/33/template_maker_1.sh`.
+  - At the command line, set your working directory to the template clone and enter the command `source repo_maker.sh`; this will initialise your repository.

 README.md template